Article ID: 186 - Last Modified: August 19, 2014

 What type of constraints can I use with Glide?

-Glide has five types of constraints.
-Three of them are applied when generating the grid: Positional and NOE constraints (the requirement of ligand atoms to occupy a spatial region in the binding site), H-bond/Metal constraints (the requirement for a ligand to make a H-bond or metal interaction with a functional group on the receptor), and Hydrophobic constraints (same as positional but limited to hydrophobic atoms in the ligand).
+Glide has several types of constraints.
+Some of them are applied when generating the grid: Positional and NOE constraints (the requirement of ligand atoms to occupy a spatial region in the binding site), H-bond/Metal constraints (the requirement for a ligand to make a H-bond or metal interaction with a functional group on the receptor), Metal-coordination constraints (the requirement for a ligand atom to be at a metal coordination site of the receptor), and excluded volumes (the requirement that ligand atoms do not occupy defined regions of space).
 At the ligand docking stage it is possible to use Core constraints to constrain a predefined pattern of a ligand to a reference position, and Torsional constraints (available from Suite 2010 on) to constrain the values that a ligand torsion can adopt.

 Type the words or phrases on which you would like to search, or click here to view a list of all